 Much of my work is concerned with the criss-crossing of musical and urban histories in the nineteenth and twentieth centuries - especially, though not exclusively, in big cities like Paris and London.
 I like to approach the music of the past via the places and spaces with which it was commonly identified.
 This might mean paying close attention to particular sites of performance (Italian opera is a different beast when taken out of the theatre and into the street, for instance) or it might mean asking how music contributed to the (often multi-media) evocations of particular territories or landscapes.
-I'm also interested in how music and musicians have tended to travel and adapt.
+I'm also interested in the history of how music and musicians travel and adapt.
 The notion of cultural mobility is central to The Melodramatic Moment, a collection of essays that I edited with Katherine Hambridge (Durham) as well as my first monograph (in preparation), Music on the Move in Victorian London.
 If any of this is up your street, do get in touch.

 I was a founder member of the Hearing Landscape Critically research network, which brought together scholars and practitioners from various fields between 2012 and 2016 to address the significance of sound in landscape and the role of landscape in shaping our understanding of music.

 I am co-director of The London Stage Project led by Michael Burden (New College, Oxford), which hosts a biannual conference on The London Stage and the Nineteenth-Century World; the next instalment is 16-18 April 2020.
 In previous years we have curated a major exhibition on Staging History, 1780-1840 (2016-2017) and published a volume of essays (also titled Staging History, 1780-1840) on the phenomenon of historical drama in Britain and the United States.
 We are currently preparing to launch a digital calendar of performances in London theatres, 1800-1844, which will be freely accessible via the Oxford Digital Library when it goes live some time in 2020.